HakkanShah/AluChat/README.md

 # AluChat 🥔

 AluChat is a dual-personality AI chatbot built with Next.js and Google Gemini.
-Inspired by the versatility of a potato ("alu"), it can switch between a helpful "Good Bro" and a sarcastic "Bad Bro," offering a unique and engaging conversational experience.
+Inspired by the versatility of a potato ("alu"), it can switch between a helpful "Sweet Mode" and a sarcastic "Savage Mode," offering a unique and engaging conversational experience.

 This project was created by **Hakkan Parbej Shah**.